Read more: settings and setups

-The Final Cut marks the end of the Waters Floyd era.
-During a bitter time for the band the album is written and recorded largely by Waters alone and David and Nick are hired as session musicians.
-Still the album feature some of David’s finest work and for many a much more honest sound than on The Wall with the classic Black Strat, Big Muff and Yamaha RA200 rotating speaker cabinets.
+The Final Cut marks the end of the Roger Waters era.
+During a bitter time for the band the album is written and recorded largely by Waters alone featuring David Gilmour and Nick Mason merely as session musicians.
+Richard Wright had left the band at this point.

 Pete Cornish pedal board and additional effects recording sessions

 Electro Harmonix Small Stone

 Pete Cornish (ST-2) Treble and Bass Boost

 Cry Baby wah wah

 Pete Cornish tone pedal

 Pete Cornish volume pedal

 (send/return for MXR DDL)